Enterprise knowledge management guide: Strategy, scope, challenges, best practices, and AI integration

 What is Enterprise Knowledge Management (EKM)?

 Unlike informal knowledge sharing or isolated repositories, EKM is built to operate at enterprise scale.
-Modern organizations generate and maintain knowledge continuously across documents, collaboration platforms, ticketing systems, code repositories, and business applications.
+Modern organizations generate and maintain knowledge continuously across documents, collaboration platforms, ticketing systems, code repositories, CRMs, project management tools, and business applications.
 EKM unifies access to these fragmented sources, enabling employees to search, retrieve, and apply knowledge without needing to know where it lives or who owns it.

 Tacit knowledge—the experience, judgment, and contextual understanding held by employees—remains one of the most valuable yet difficult forms of organizational knowledge to manage.
 While this knowledge is inherently human, modern enterprise knowledge management focuses on ensuring that insights shared through documents, discussions, decisions, and workflows are captured and made accessible over time.
 By improving the discoverability of documented expertise and institutional context, EKM helps organizations reduce knowledge loss and preserve critical understanding as teams evolve.